qdm12/PersonalWebsite/markdown/readme.md

 - Expertise in:
 	- Cryptography and web security :closed_lock_with_key:
 	- Bitcoin protocol
-    - DevOps
+    - DevOps :arrows_counterclockwise:
-	- OOP with Python and C++
+	- OOP with Python and C++ :snake:
-	- Web technologies
+	- Web technologies :globe_with_meridians:
-	- Parallel computing with GPUs and openCL
+	- Parallel computing with GPUs and openCL :hourglass_flowing_sand:
-	- Economy, corporate finance, accounting
+	- Economy, corporate finance, accounting :pound:
-	- Development of mobile applications
+	- Development of mobile applications :iphone:
 	- Project management, entrepreneurship, innovation management
 - Other knowledge in:
 	- FPGAs design